 5. Frankenmuth Michigan River Place Shops

-A shoppers paradise!
-Wait, let's clarify...it's more of a unique, boutique, non-chain store shoppers paradise.
-Excellent spot for gifts for yourself or others.
-40 flavors of popcorn, children's shops, clothing, distillery, cherry shop, sweet treats, socks, pet gifts and more!
+Frankenmuth's River Place Shops has great shops to find unique gifts for yourself or others.
+40 flavors of popcorn, children's shops, clothing, distillery, cherry shop, sweet treats, socks, pet gifts, ice cream and so much more!

 Bronner's is the size of one and a half football fields and boasts 50,000 trims and gifts.
 Plan to spend a couple hours marveling at the mind boggling variety of Christmas items to decorate your home, tree and office.